-As in the previous Annual Reports, this report presents findings and recommendations of the Ombudsman on the implementation of the CRPD, which are based on inspections and analyses in relation to citizens' complaints, the institution's participation in organised public discussions, participation in interdepartmental working groups, reflecting the activities of public institutions directly responsible for the formation and implementation of policies related to people with disabilities.
+As in previous reports, this report also contains the findings and recommendations of the Ombudsman on the implementation of the CRPD which are based on inspections and analyses in relation to citizens' complaints, the participation of the institution in public discussions, participation in interdepartmental working groups, also reflecting the activities of government institutions which are responsible directly for the formulation and implementation of policies related to people with disabilities.

-In order to collect the necessary information for the fulfillment of the obligations under the CRPD, letters with questionnaires were sent to the Ministry of Labour and Social Policy and the Ministry of Health, in their capacity as bodies for the formation and implementation of such policies.
+In order to gather the necessary information about the fulfilment of the obligations under the CRPD, letters with questionnaires were sent again to the Ministry of Labour and Social Policy and the Ministry of Health in their capacity of policy-making and implementing bodies.